sindarknave/word-generator/README.md

 - Single-cycle trigger option
 - Adjustable word length

-## Installation

-Download the latest release from the [releases page](https://github.com/yourusername/word-generator/releases) and extract it to your Rack plugins folder.

 ## Building

 Clone this repository into the `plugins` directory of your Rack installation: